|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This green bean casserole is made with sour cream, cheese, and a variety of herbs and seasonings.
-Use fresh or frozen green beans.
+A nice change from the classic green bean casserole made with cream of mushroom soup, this dish can be made with fresh or frozen green beans.

 - 1 small onion (halved and thinly sliced)